loulind/Project611/README.md

----
-title: "Embedding and Dimensionality Reduction of 'The Sound and the Fury' by William Faulkner"
-author: "Lou Lindsley"
----
+*This is the README for Lou's BIOS 611 final project*

 The data set is a plain text file version of 'The Sound and the Fury' by William Faulkner.
 This project separates the novel by paragraph, uses a locally-run LLM to create an embedding for each paragraph, and finally visualizes the data in 2 and 3 dimensions using dimensionality reduction on the embedding vector.
-I was particularly interested in comparing the ability of t-SNE and UMAP at capturing the semantic differences between different narrator perspectives in the story.

 The plain text file can be downloaded at: https://www.gutenberg.org/cache/epub/75170/pg75170.txt (I pushed the text file to my repo under work/raw_data/ to make it easier for the grader)